richardbenson91477/sply/NOTES.md

   * [qihoo360_TinyR1-32B-Preview-v0.1-Q6_K.gguf](https://huggingface.co/bartowski/qihoo360_TinyR1-32B-Preview-v0.1-GGUF/blob/main/qihoo360_TinyR1-32B-Preview-v0.1-Q6_K.gguf)
     - Generates _a lot_ of simulated python errors

+## On reasoning models
+  * "Reasoning" models aren't _currently_ well suited, as they generate a lot of extraneous "thinking" output.
+That being said, [DeepScaleR-1.5B-Preview-abliterated.IQ4_XS.gguf](https://huggingface.co/mradermacher/DeepScaleR-1.5B-Preview-abliterated-GGUF/blob/main/DeepScaleR-1.5B-Preview-abliterated.IQ4_XS.gguf), even at it's miniscule size, can solve [sp_pow.py](examples/sp_pow.py) correctly after considerable "thinking out loud."
+There may be a use case for this, likely involving either a lot of "hand holding" or an architectural change to hide the thinking "behind the scenes."

-## Dealing with gibberish output
+## Dealing with incorrect output
   * Try a different model - see the [tested working models list](#tested-working-models).
-Note that "chain of thought reasoning" models aren't well suited as they generate a lot of extraneous output
   * Modify the prompt to show examples of expected behavior
   * Try a lower temperature value
   * Try an alternate seed number